Steven Pan: Career

 In 1991, Pan joined Formosa International Hotels Corporation, the predecessor of Silks Hotel Group, and was appointed its President in 1992.
 In 2000, he acquired a majority shareholding in the company and became Chairman.

 In 2010, Pan led the acquisition of the Regent Hotels & Resorts brand.
 The acquisition restored the brand's global management and operational rights to international ownership under the Silks Hotel Group.

 In 2018, the Silks Hotel Group formed a strategic joint venture with the InterContinental Hotels Group (IHG) to manage the worldwide expansion of the Regent brand.

 Silks Hotel Group's portfolio includes the flagship Regent Taipei hotel and the integrated Regent Galleria shopping center.
 The group also operates other brands such as Silks Place, Wellspring by Silks, Silks X, and Just Sleep.

 The group is involved in real estate investment management and Regent-branded residences.
 They also operate the Silks Palace restaurant at the National Palace Museum in Taipei.

-Public engagement

-Pan has been a participant in international business discussions, speaking at events such as the Forbes Global CEO Conference, and has been interviewed by media outlets including CNBC and Bloomberg on business trends.

-His board and organizational roles also include: